litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 The ``repository_factory`` method will do the following for us:
     - Automatically create a new DB session from the SQLAlchemy configuration.
-    - Rollback session when any exception occurs
+    - Rollback session when any exception occurs.
     - Automatically commit after function call completes.